 Gonorrhoea is a sexually transmitted bacterial infection which is colloquially referred to as "the clap".
 It is increasingly common in the UK, particularly among younger age groups (16-19 for women and 20-24 for men).
 It can be transmitted via unprotected sexual contact with an infected partner.

-Although it is easily treatable with a short course of antibiotics, it is often left untreated, as a number of people infected do not experience any symptoms, especially women.
+Although it is easily treatable with antibiotics, it is often left untreated, as a number of people infected do not experience any symptoms, especially women.
 If you are having unprotected sex, it is important to be tested for gonorrhoea as it can lead to more serious medical conditions if left untreated.

 We have treated over